stolostron/multicluster-role-assignment/README.md

 - `make install` - Install CRDs to the cluster
 - `make deploy` - Deploy the operator to the cluster
 - `make undeploy` - Remove the operator from the cluster
-- `make manifests` - Generate CRD and RBAC manifests
+- `make manifests` - Generate CRD and RBAC manifests (auto-syncs to installer chart)
 - `make generate` - Generate code (DeepCopy methods)

+### RBAC Sync

+RBAC rules are automatically synced from kubebuilder-generated files to the installer chart when running `make manifests`.
+When you add/modify kubebuilder RBAC markers in controller code, run `make manifests` and commit both `config/rbac/` and `charts/fine-grained-rbac/templates/` changes.
+CI will fail if they're out of sync.

+**Requires**: `yq` v4+ - Install with `go install github.com/mikefarah/yq/v4@latest`

 ## Contributing